sgidevnet/sgidevnet.github.io/wiki/pkgsrc_build_notes.md

 We know much of this is hacky.
 If you have time and/or resources to do stuff in a more nice way, please do share the results!

+### DO THIS FIRST

+Install libgetopt with the change proposed in this document.

 ### GENERAL NOTES

 - quick way of searching for packages in pkgsrc: `cd ${wherever_you_put_pkgsrc}; ls -d */packagename`